 Apricots are temptingly fragrant and ripe at this time of year.
 Cherries are everywhere.
 And did I mention the almond crisp topping?
 Let’s start your grocery list now: Apricots, Cherries, Sliced Almonds…

-Be warned, these crisps didn’t last long in our house – and that’s without the hungry teenager always scouring the fridge for something to eat.
+Be warned, this crisp didn’t last long in our house – and it’s just the two of us!

 P.S.
 It goes without saying that a scoop of vanilla, peach, cherry vanilla or butter almond would be welcome accompaniments to this fruit-packed dessert.